zayelmech/SpaceX_Android/README.md

 # SpaceX App Android

 With this application users can see all the launches from SpaceX API.

 ## User experience

 This project contains the following features

-* A list of launches from SpaceX API with aditional information
+* A list of launches from SpaceX API with additional information
     - Mission Name
     - Rocket Name
     - Launch Site Name
     - Date of Launch
     - Launch patch image, or default image when not provided by the API
 * Each summary item is clickable.
 When clicked the full mission details provided by the API is be displayed

 ## Animation